dydis/Localization-tutorial/README.md

 - Python 3.6.5

 TODO
+- [ ] Make sections and titles homogeneous through the document
 - [ ] Test Matlab codes included in the report
 - [ ] Test Python codes included in the report
 - [ ] Add NIS and NEES KPIs to EKF evaluation codes